whateversuit/Calculator/README.md

 Browser beginner calculator project.

 A calculator created while learning javascript, might explain the wierd code.
-Main goal was to make it work not focusing on writing the most optimal code.
+Main goal was to make it work and not focusing on writing the most optimal code.
 This is also one of my first projects.